 Aerobic threshold (AeT).
 This is a relatively low level of intensity marked by light breathing and the feeling that you could maintain the effort for a few hours.
 It occurs at about 60% of your aerobic capacity or at about 70% of max heart rate or around 80% of lactate threshold.
 A ballpark way of determining your aerobic threshold is to subtract 30 beats per minute from your lactate threshold (see below) heart rate.
-In a sport science lab aerobic threshold is usually defined as the intensity at which lactate just begins to accumulate above the resting level.
-For more info.
+In a sport science lab, aerobic threshold is usually defined as the intensity at which lactate just begins to accumulate above the resting level.

 Anaerobic threshold (AnT).
 This is usually determined in the lab by a gas analysis “ramp” test while running on a treadmill or pedaling an ergometer.
-A mask with a breathing tube is placed over your nose and mouth allowing the monitoring system to measure how much oxygen you breathe in and out.
+A mask with a breathing tube is placed over your nose and mouth, allowing the monitoring system to measure how much oxygen you breathe in and out.
 The difference between these is the oxygen your body is using to produce energy.
 At a low intensity at the start of the test you are burning mostly fat, but as the test intensity gradually increases more glycogen (storage form of carbs) is used.
-At the effort level where glycogen becomes the dominant fuel you are crossing the threshold between aerobic and anaerobic exercise.
+At the effort level where glycogen becomes the dominant fuel, you are crossing the threshold between aerobic and anaerobic exercise.
 The AnT effort is often referred to as “redlining.”
 It’s common for well-trained endurance athletes to be able to sustain their AnT effort for about an hour (see FTP).
-A common field test for determining AnT involves a 20-minute time trial after which 5% is subtracted from the average heart rate, speed or power.
+A common field test for determining AnT involves a 20-minute time trial after which 5% is subtracted from the average heart rate, speed, or power.
 AnT is sometimes referred to as the “lactate threshold.”

 VO2max.
 See “aerobic capacity.”
-For more info.
+Read this for more on VO2max.